DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-25 Meeting Notes.md

 #### Thoughts on New Lighting?

 The lighting in some the levels has been pretty flat and a little uninteresting.
-So, literally right before the meeting,
+So, literally right before the meeting, I started experimenting with some new lighting setups.

+##### What's Different?
+- Significantly dimmed the light that provided even ambient lighting throughout the level
+-
+- More contrast

+The only issue here is that there might be some performance issues.